CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 72.1.sec={_Providers} shall establish and document a {_post-market_monitoring_system} in a manner that is proportionate to the nature of the AI technologies and the {_risks} of the high-{_risk} {_AI_system}.

-72.2.sec=The {_post-market_monitoring_system} shall actively and systematically collect, document and analyse relevant data which may be provided by {_deployers} or which may be collected through other sources on the performance of high-{_risk} {_AI_systems} throughout their lifetime, and which allow the {_provider} to evaluate the continuous compliance of {_AI_systems} with the requirements set out in Chapter III, Section {Chapter.3.Section.2.Xnum}.
+72.2.sec=The {_post-market_monitoring_system} shall actively and systematically collect, document and analyse relevant data which may be provided by {_deployers} or which may be collected through other sources on the performance of high-{_risk} {_AI_systems} throughout their lifetime, and which allow the {_provider} to evaluate the continuous compliance of {_AI_systems} with the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}.
 Where relevant, post-market monitoring shall include an analysis of the interaction with other {_AI_systems}.
 This obligation shall not cover {_sensitive_operational_data} of {_deployers} which are law-enforcement authorities.

 72.3.sec=The {_post-market_monitoring_system} shall be based on a post-market monitoring plan.
-The post-market monitoring plan shall be part of the technical documentation referred to in Annex IV.
+The post-market monitoring plan shall be part of the technical documentation referred to in Annex {Annex.IV.Xnum}.
 The Commission shall adopt an implementing act laying down detailed provisions establishing a template for the post-market monitoring plan and the list of elements to be included in the plan by 2 February 2026.
 That implementing act shall be adopted in accordance with the examination procedure referred to in Article {Article.98.Xnum}(2).

-72.4.1.sec=For high-{_risk} {_AI_systems} covered by the Union harmonisation legislation listed in Section A of Annex I, where a {_post-market_monitoring_system} and plan are already established under that legislation, in order to ensure consistency, avoid duplications and minimise additional burdens, {_providers} shall have a choice of integrating, as appropriate, the necessary elements described in paragraphs 1, 2 and 3 using the template referred in paragraph 3 into systems and plans already existing under that legislation, provided that it achieves an equivalent level of protection.
+72.4.1.sec=For high-{_risk} {_AI_systems} covered by the Union harmonisation legislation listed in Section A of Annex {Annex.I.Xnum}, where a {_post-market_monitoring_system} and plan are already established under that legislation, in order to ensure consistency, avoid duplications and minimise additional burdens, {_providers} shall have a choice of integrating, as appropriate, the necessary elements described in paragraphs 1, 2 and 3 using the template referred in paragraph 3 into systems and plans already existing under that legislation, provided that it achieves an equivalent level of protection.

-72.4.2.sec=The first subparagraph of this paragraph shall also apply to high-{_risk} {_AI_systems} referred to in point 5 of Annex III placed on the market or put into service by financial institutions that are subject to requirements under Union financial services law regarding their internal governance, arrangements or processes.
+72.4.2.sec=The first subparagraph of this paragraph shall also apply to high-{_risk} {_AI_systems} referred to in point 5 of Annex {Annex.III.Xnum} placed on the market or put into service by financial institutions that are subject to requirements under Union financial services law regarding their internal governance, arrangements or processes.

 72.4.=[G/Z/paras/s2]